7 First Steps to Planning a Wedding

 Pay attention to what outside vendors you are/aren’t allowed to bring in

 Especially catering and alcohol because this will be likely a significant expense.
 It requires less coordination work for you if the food/drinks are provided by the venue.
 However, you likely have more options to save money if you are able to bring in food/drinks from outside the venue.
 Keep this in mind before committing to a venue.
-If a venue doesn’t allow outside catering, look at pricing per person and get a tentaive idea of “each guest who comes will cost me an additional $___ for their food & alcohol.”
+If a venue doesn’t allow outside catering, look at pricing per person and get a tentative idea of “each guest who comes will cost me an additional $___ for their food & alcohol.”
 You may need to adjust your guest list accordingly or opt for a different venue.

 Once you choose a venue that you love, work with the venue to set and book a date 🙂